JuliaBogdani/Software-flask/README.md

 - For each event, multiple users can attend, and multiple events can have attendees.
 - The table records the user ID and event ID for attendance tracking.

+To configure the project database, the project folder must first contain file.mwb.
+Open this file and the ERD diagram will appear.
+This diagram is made by the forward engineer and we expect all the steps to pass automatically.

 5. Configuration: